cabforum/code-signing/docs/CSBR.md

 The CA SHALL require all Validation Specialists to pass an examination provided by the CA on the information verification requirements outlined in these Requirements.

-If a Validation Specialist is to be engaged in the EV Processes, the required internal examination must relate to the EV Certificate validation criteria outlined in these Guidelines.
+If a Validation Specialist is to be engaged in the EV Processes, the required internal examination must relate to the EV Code Signing Certificate validation criteria outlined in these Guidelines.

 ### 5.3.4 Retraining frequency and requirements